LiYunJamesPhD/GPCR-GK-means-fast-GK-means/README.md

 Please visit the website http://image-net.org/download-images and sign up an account to download all validation images (50,000 images).

 **(2) Random Image Selection**
-To select random images with, please run the following commands
+To make a new dataset with few images, please run the following commands

-1. calculate the ratio of width to height
+1. calculate the ratio of the short side to the long side for each image
 ```
 ```